haridas/haridas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [pic2card](https://github.com/microsoft/AdaptiveCards/tree/main/source/pic2card)
+- 🔭 Software Engineer from India.
-- 🌱 I’m currently learning **TF/Pytorch Graph or Graph based inference Optimisation**
-- 👯 I’m looking to collaborate on **Pic2Card**
+- 🌱 Passionate aboud cloud-native technologies.
-- 💬 Ask me about **python,AI/ML,SOA, and DevOps**
+- 💬 Ask me about **Python,Golang,AI/ML,SOA, and DevOps**
 - 📫 How to reach me: @haridas_n
 - ⚡ My Blog: [https://haridas.in/](https://haridas.in)